kevinsantana/PPCA-UnB-Dissertation/README.md

 Notice that this is a ongoing project and it may not reflect the final findings, results and conclusions on the topics abroad.

-Spoofing, Layering and Bitcoin Market Manipulation Analysis On a Crypotocurrency Exchange is a dissertation thesis upon which, market manipulation under a cryptocurrency exchange - [Mercado Bitcoin](https://www.mercadobitcoin.com.br/?lang=en) will be investigated; to conclude either or not the cryptocurrency market can be a target to such scams.
+Bitcoin Market Manipulation Analysis On a Cryptocurrency Exchange is a dissertation thesis upon which, market manipulation under a cryptocurrency exchange - [Mercado Bitcoin](https://www.mercadobitcoin.com.br/?lang=en) will be investigated; to conclude either or not the cryptocurrency market can be a target to such scams.

 ## Building